silverbulletmd/silverbullet/website/Raspberry Pi Installation.md

+UPDATE: These instrucitons are out of date and need to be updated

 There are currently no official 64-bit ARM Linux builds available of [Deno](https://deno.land/).
 However, there are [unofficial ones](https://github.com/LukeChannings/deno-arm64).
 Here’s how to set that up.

 > **Note** Compatibility note